guilhermekuni/pixtil-challenge-client/README.md

 ## Running :rocket:

-To see the application you can check the first link above, but you want, you can also run it locally by following the steps:
+To see the application you can check the first link above, but if you want, you can also run it locally by following the steps:
 1. Run `yarn` to install the dependecies;
 2. Run `yarn start` to run projecto (it will be running on port 3000).